 - Ink pads or paint

-- Sharpies or Gel pens
+- Permanent markers or Gel pens

 How to make DIY Fingerprint Snowmen Christmas Ornaments